Painting a China Cabinet with Wise Owl One Hour Enamel

 This is exactly why I filter our paint before I spray it.
 No matter what.
 You never know what kind of clumps are in the paint, and any small little thing can clog a paint sprayer.

 Anyway… After I filtered it… which was not a fun process by the way, I brushed and rolled the BIN shellac primer in the cabinet.
-Check this post for the best rollers for painting furniture.
+Check this post for the best rollers for painting furniture you can use.

 While I was doing that, my husband put the paint in the paint sprayer.
 For this project, we picked out the Wise Owl One Hour Enamel in the color Black Cherry (this color has since been discontinued).